abdelshok/react-redux-styled-boilerplate/README.md

 ## Folder Structure 📖

-The folder structure of this boilerplate is going to follow a [container / component architecture](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0#.4rmjqneiw) for now.
+The folder structure of this boilerplate was originally going to follow a [container / component architecture](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0#.4rmjqneiw).

 **containers/** contains React components which are connected to the redux store, which will be the single source of truth for the data on the platform.

 **components/** contain dumb React components, which depend on the aforementioned containers for data.

+This has been restructured into following a [feature first / type second architecture](https://stackoverflow.com/questions/42987939/styled-components-organization), which will scale better in the long run.
+Files are not separated by type (CSS vs. JS, etc.) but in terms of functionality.
+This allows for a faster movemenet between different files & increased clarity as the project evolves.
+In turn, duplicate components that provide the same functionality in multiple areas will be moved into the `/shared` folder.

 ## Available Scripts